Big Nate: Other media

+Video game

+Since February 12, 2009, the online role-playing video game Poptropica by Jeff Kinney has featured a "Big Nate Island" as one of the game's "islands", in which the player must problem-solve through game quest scenarios, centering on a problem that the player must resolve by going through multiple obstacles, collecting and using items, talking to various characters, and completing goals, written and illustrated by a returning Lincoln Peirce.

 Musical

 In May 2013, a stage musical adaptation of the comic strip debuted at the Adventure Theatre MTC in Maryland.
 The production's story centers on Nate, who tries to enter his school's Battle of the Bands competition but must try to avoid getting anymore detentions, as too many would disqualify his band from competing.
 Critical reception for the musical has been positive.

+Television series adaptation

+On February 19, 2020, it was announced that Big Nate would receive a 26-episode animated TV adaptation, which was slated to air on Nickelodeon in September 2021 but was delayed to 2022.
+In December 2021, the voice cast was announced, as was that the series would instead be for Paramount+.
+It would eventually air on Nickelodeon on September 5, 2022.